-Atop this entry are a few photographs of mourning doves spending time in my urban garden.
+Atop this entry are a few photographs of mourning doves spending time in my rooftop garden.
 As you can see, their eyelids are blue.
 This fact has often caused me to put a spin on an Elton John song ("Blue Eyes"), where part of the lyrics are:

 Only when I see the mourning doves, I sing:

 The fact that this bird type has blue eyelids is just one of their many fascinating features.